 - $500,000 for 10 years, to pay off his mortgage balance and business loan

 - $100,000 permanent policy, to cover funeral expenses

 Joe and Jane save significant money using by stacking insurance policies.
 They secure coverage for the different stages of their lives and adequately protect those they care about most.

 While stacking life insurance has many perks, there are a few considerations to take in before moving forward.

 Problem #1: Purchasing Process

-For sure, purchasing multiple life insurance policies is more tedious that purchasing one.
+For sure, purchasing multiple life insurance policies is more tedious than purchasing one.
 The application, interview, possible medical exam, and the waiting can be cumbersome.
 Consider checking out no physical life insurance companies to bypass the medical exam (premium rates are competitive in many circumstances) – and save you time and effort.

 Problem #2: Annual Fees And Maintenance

-Likely, each of your life insurance polices will have an annual fee.
+Likely, each of your life insurance policies will have an annual fee.
 It will cost a little more each year for you to maintain multiple policies.
 However, a modest annual fee is a good tradeoff for the amount you can save over the life of your life insurance policies.